WeaveSolutions/Template/docs/Revenue/Stripe.md

 # Stripe Setup Guide for Nexpo

-This guide provides instructions for setting up Stripe to handle payments in the Nexpo template, suitable for both web (Next.js) and mobile (Expo) platforms.
+This guide provides instructions for setting up Stripe to handle payments in the Nexpo template, suitable for web (Next.js), mobile (Expo), and desktop (Tauri) platforms.

 ## Overview